olin/studentgovernment/honorcode.md

 have been trained in the Honor Board procedures and feel comfortable in their skills to hear a case that comes to the Board.

-*Facilitation Team*: The Facilitation Team consists of the Adviser and two members of the Honor Board that facilitate report proceedings.
+*Facilitation Team*: The Facilitation Team consists of either the Adviser, the Staff Representative, or the Faculty Representative along with two members of the Honor Board that facilitate report proceedings.
 Their goal is to ensure that proceedings are conducted in a responsible and timely manner per the Honor Code.